UCBoulder/vicPipSync/README.md

    - If you push through the resistance to a point that feels stable, you've gone to far; back the plug out a little bit.
    - The PIP port is on the left side of the Instron, near where the force transducers plug in (See reference images below).
 5. Test the connection by pressing the button on the PIP cable.
 Each time the button is pressed, there should be a voltage jump in the VIC-Snap anaolg data window and the Instron PIP count should increment by one.
-6. During any test where the Instron and VIC-Snap are both taking data, press the PIP button to add a temporal marker in both data sets.
-This is the marker that is used by the tool in post-processing to sync up the two data sets.
+6. Procede with your test procedure as normal from here.
+Simply press the pip button at any time during the test; as long as both the Instron and VIC-Snap are capturing data, the signal will be captured by both systems.

 #### Reference Images:
 ##### PIP Cable: Instron end with audio jack and PIP button